itsabhishekolkha/Unscene/README.md

 - **Global Shortcuts**: Trigger wallpaper changes, revert to previous, or download current wallpaper with key combos.
 - **Multi-Display Support**: Use the same wallpaper across all screens or unique ones per display.
 - **Trial & License**: Free trial with limited features; unlock full functionality with a one-time purchase.
+- **Contribute Wallpapers** A option in Unscene where users can share there wallpapers and they will be available on Unscene server ASAP.

 ## Usage